Kemayoran: Kota Baru Bandara Kemayoran

 In 1986, Kemayoran Airport was officially closed.
-In accordance with the 2015-2019 National Medium-Term Long-Term Development Plan (RPJMN), the Ministry of Public Works and Public Housing (PUPR) proposes Kemayoran, to be an area that has the opportunity to become a new city.
-The area that was formerly an airport was gradually turned into other developments such as Jakarta International Expo and Kotabaru Bandar Kemayoran (both of these were actually located in Pademangan district in North Jakarta instead of Kemayoran district in Central Jakarta.
-Kemayoran Planning and Development Center (PPK) is responsible for development as well as monitoring of the area.
+Under the 2015-2019 National Medium-Term Long-Term Development Plan (RPJMN), the Ministry of Public Works and Public Housing (PUPR) proposed Kemayoran to become an area that had the opportunity to become a new city.
+The area that was formerly an airport was gradually turned into other developments such as Jakarta International Expo and Kotabaru Bandar Kemayoran (both of these were located in Pademangan District in North Jakarta instead of Kemayoran District in Central Jakarta.
+Kemayoran Planning and Development Center (PPK) is responsible for the development as well as monitoring of the area.

 Kota Baru has an area of 454 hectares.
-At present there are several vertical residential designation blocks, office blocks, hospitals, shopping center blocks as well as five and four star hotels.
-There is also an urban park of 22.3 hectares area which has lake, mangrove area, an amphitheater, viewing towers, jogging tracks, a hanging bridge.
+At present, there are several vertical residential designation blocks, office blocks, hospitals, shopping center blocks as well as five and four-star hotels.
+There is also an urban park of 22.3 hectares area which has a lake, a mangrove area, an amphitheater, viewing towers, jogging tracks, and a hanging bridge.